nmeylan/power-mode-3-intellij-plugin/README.md

 How to use
 ---------

-Install the plugin then simply enable the sparkling in Preferences > Appearance > Power mode
+Install the plugin then simply enable the sparkling in Preferences > Appearance > Power mode II

 ## Features
 <ul>